libuweber/microgateway-testing/charts/microgateway-testing/README.md

 | echo-server.service.port | int | `8080` |  |
 | testservlet.enabled | bool | `true` |  |
 | testservlet.fullnameOverride | string | `"testservlet"` |  |

+### Testservlet

+The documentation of the testservlet can be found under the following link.
+[Testservlet](https://github.com/libuweber/microgateway-testing/tree/master/charts/microgateway-testing/charts/testservlet)

 ## Chart dependencies
 The helm chart has optional dependencies which can be activated.